 I switched from a separate scanner to a software-defined radio because the computer can now power the radio receiver (it connects via USB), allowing me to not have to power a scanner and also cleaning up some extra cables from my desk.
 I also get control of the RF signal that the software is decoding.
 This allows me to use only the minimal amount of gain necessary to keep the local transmitter clear, but helps keep more distant transmitters at weak enough levels that they are considered noise, and thus filtered out.

 This audio stream is NOT to be used for protection of life or property!
 You should NOT rely solely on this internet stream to receive watches or warnings.
 Instead, you should have a dedicated NOAA Weather Radio receiver which will alert you 24 hours a day to hazards in your area.
-This internet stream is provided as a convenience and is not an authoritative source for official watches, warnings or advisories — those should be obtained directly using your own NOAA Weather Radio receiver.
+This internet stream is provided as a convenience.
 Please do not rely on this page or audio stream as your only source to hear NOAA Weather Radio.
 When you need it most, storms may cause power or internet outages that can affect the availability of the stream.

 NOAA Weather Radio Stream